 Addiction therapy and family counseling sessions help everyone involved learn how to maintain healthy relationships and how to heal each member.
 Family therapy helps to mend the family and teaches loved ones how to be that source of encouragement that someone recovering from an addiction needs.
 It also helps family members to realize they are dealing with a condition that they didn’t cause and they can’t cure.

 Getting Help for Drug or Alcohol Addiction

-“We at The Discovery House understand the challenges that families of addicts face,” adds Dequa.
+“We understand the challenges that families of addicts face,” adds Dequa.
 “Our caring therapists work with families to get to the bottom of the resident’s addiction and provide support for families of addicts as well.
-The Discovery House connects these loved ones with support groups for families of addicts where they can bond with and learn from others who have been through the same kinds of experiences.
+Circle of Hope connects these loved ones with support groups for families of addicts where they can bond with and learn from others who have been through the same kinds of experiences.

 “Whether the resident is in drug rehab, alcohol rehab or co-occurring disorders treatment, we can help families learn how to support their loved one and help them maintain their sobriety after treatment.
 While in our inpatient residential facility, clients are encouraged to have their loved ones participate in our Saturday morning family therapy group.”

 Circle of Hope, located in the San Fernando Valley area of Los Angeles, utilizes a variety of drug or alcohol addiction treatment programs that allow each client to receive the individualized care they deserve.